High School FAQ

 Should you enroll in a course and find it to be too difficult, you may drop the class with a full refund within the refund period.
 Before dropping a course, visit with your high school counselor to verify your schedule and graduation requirements.
 Refer to our registration deadlines for the refund period.

 High school students can earn an Associate degree while in high school.
-This is more popular in our Early College Academies because of their career specific content.
-Students wanting to earn a degree outside of the Early College Academies would need to take additional course work outside of the high school day as all of the courses required would not be available through concurrent enrollment.
+This is more popular in our Early College Academy because of their career specific content.
+Students wanting to earn a degree outside of the Early College Academy would need to take additional course work outside of the high school day as all of the courses required would not be available through concurrent enrollment.

 At the end of each term, instructors are required to submit final grades to Butler.
 Once received, the grades are posted to your record.
 These grades can be found under Student Quick Clicks on your Pipeline homepage.
 Grades being offered for both high school and Butler credit will also be sent to your high school to be posted on your high school transcript.

-Can I take classes online or on Butler's campus?
+You can take classes online or on campus

 You can take classes both online or on campus.
 If you are seeking dual-credit for these courses, you need to have them approved by your high school counselor.